canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

 If whatever incorrect behavior that you were observing is now gone, then it's likely that that restriction was causing it.

 The exact meaning of each sandboxing feature is well documented upstream, in the [systemd.exec sandboxing](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#Sandboxing) section of the manpage.
-But as with apparmor, be mindful of differences between Ubuntu Releases: not all features from the latest releases will be available in, say, Ubuntu Xenial, for example.
+But as with AppArmor, be mindful of differences between Ubuntu Releases: not all features from the latest releases will be available in, say, Ubuntu Xenial, for example.

 There is one additional troubleshooting tip that can be helpful, and that is to run any command with specific sandboxing features enabled.